shrtlist/BooksBySubject/README.md

-# Mobile Software Engineer Technical Test

-The test is a practical implementation test.
-First let's explain the project.

 ## Product Description

 This app displays a list of books from a given subject and the book details.
 The user can type a subject and the app will search for all the books that fall within the subject and list them down.
 Tapping on an item will open a new screen that shows the details of the book.